Rockfish/angry_gl_zig/docs/animation.md

   };
 ```

+## Animation
+To set a model's animation:
+  -
+To update the model's animation:
+  - Advance the tick count
+  - Walk the node tree from the root passing the inverse of the root node's transform as the first parent transform.
+  - At each node:
+    - using the node's name, check the list of NodeKeyframes for the current animation for one with the same name.
+    - If found, calculate the node's animation transform for the current tick.
+Then the node's global transform is the parent's transform multiplied by the calculated animation transform.
+    - Else, the node's global transform is the parent's transform multiple by the node's transform.
+    - Store the node's global transform in the node transform map.

  - Definitions
    - Animation tick is an index into the Key arrays.
-Each animation clip has a starting tick and end tick marking the
-     keys that make up a particular animation sequence.
+Each animation clip has a starting tick and end tick marking the keys that make up a particular animation sequence.
    - An animation sequence has a time line that is divided into keys.
 Each key has a time_stamp indicating its position
      along the time line.
    - The keys are the transforms that should be reached by their time_stamps.